Sentinelese: T. N. Pandit (1967–1991)

-The government was aware that leaving the Sentinelese (and the area) completely isolated and ceasing to claim any control would lead to rampant illegal exploitation of the natural resources by the numerous mercenary outlaws who took refuge in those regions, and probably contribute to the Sentinelese's extinction.
+The government was aware that leaving the Sentinelese (and the area) completely isolated and ceasing to claim any control would lead to rampant illegal exploitation of the natural resources by the numerous mercenary outlaws who took refuge in those regions, and probably contribute to the extinction of the Sentinelese people.
 Accordingly, in 1970, an official surveying party landed at an isolated spot on the island and erected a stone tablet, atop a disused native hearth, that declared the island part of India.

 In early 1974, a National Geographic film crew went to the island with a team of anthropologists (including Pandit), accompanied by armed police, to film a documentary, Man in Search of Man.
 They planned to spread the operation of gift-giving over three days and attempt to establish friendly contact.
 When the motorboat broke through the barrier reefs, the locals emerged from the jungle and shot arrows at it.
-The crew landed at a safe point on the coast and left gifts in the sand, including a miniature plastic car, some coconuts, a live pig, a doll, and aluminum cookware.
+The crew landed at a safe point on the coast and left gifts in the sand, including a miniature plastic car, some coconuts, a live pig, a doll and aluminium cookware.
 The Sentinelese followed up by launching another volley of arrows, one of which struck the documentary director in his thigh.
 The man who wounded the director withdrew to the shade of a tree and laughed proudly while others speared and buried the pig and the doll.
 They left afterward, taking the coconuts and cookware.
 This expedition also led to the first photograph of the Sentinelese, published by Raghubir Singh in National Geographic magazine, where they were presented as people for whom "arrows speak louder than words".

 During the 1970s and 1980s, Pandit undertook several visits to the island, sometimes as an "expert advisor" in tour parties including dignitaries who wished to encounter an aboriginal tribe.
 Beginning in 1981, he regularly led official expeditions with the purpose of establishing friendly contact.
 Many of these got a friendly reception, with hoards of gifts left for them, but some ended in violent encounters, which were mostly suppressed.
 Some of the expeditions (1987, 1992, et al.) were entirely documented on film.
 Sometimes the Sentinelese waved and sometimes they turned their backs and assumed a "defecating" posture, which Pandit took as a sign of their not being welcome.
 On some occasions, they rushed out of the jungle to take the gifts but then attacked the party with arrows.
 Other gestures in response to contact parties, such as swaying of penises, have been noted.
 On some of his visits, Pandit brought some Onge to the island to try to communicate with the Sentinelese, but the attempts were usually futile and Pandit reported one instance of angering the Sentinelese.